Northridge Family & Medical Leave Act Lawyers

 If you believe your rights have been denied in regards to the FMLA or in any other employment law matter, K2 Employment Law provides skilled and caring legal counsel and representation in any administrative or legal proceedings.
 Our Northridge FMLA lawyers are ready to assist you with your case.

-Get the legal assistance you need by contacting us at (800) 590-7674.
+Get the legal assistance you need by contacting an employment lawyer near you at (800) 590-7674.